 Formal Fact Finding Hearing

-A formal disciplinary hearing, consistent with the university's educational mission, is a process whereby members of our academic community — students, faculty, and staff — meet to make determinations of fact.
+A formal disciplinary hearing, consistent with the University's educational mission, is a process whereby members of our academic community — students, faculty, and staff — meet to make determinations of fact.
 It is not a court proceeding.
 The goal is to find the truth through a fair, prompt and effective process, respecting and preserving the rights of the accused student, the University community, the reporting party and any witnesses.

 Potential Sanctions